Daniel-KM/Omeka-S-module-Vips/README.md

 ### Module

 The module can work in two modes:
-- Php library mode (recommended): uses the composer library [jcupitt/vips] for best performance.
-The library v1 requires the php extension ext-vips, the library v2 requires ext-ffi.
+- Php library mode (default): uses the composer library [jcupitt/vips] v1, included as a dependency.
+Requires the php extension ext-vips.
+Alternatively, [jcupitt/vips] v2 can be used with ext-ffi instead.
-- Cli mode: uses the `vips` command-line tool directly, without any php extension or composer dependency.
+- Cli mode (fallback): uses the `vips` command-line tool directly, without any php extension.

 The module automatically detects the available mode and selects the best one.
 If both are available, the PHP library mode is preferred.